Certificate in Grant Proposal Writing and Program Evaluation

 If you are not interested in receiving college credit for grant writing training or you need to ramp up your skills more quickly, you may be interested in the self-paced Eight-Week Grant Writing Program, which offers CEU credit.

-- SOC 677 Internship in Grant Proposal Development (3 Credit Hours)
+SOC 677 Internship in Grant Proposal Development (3)

 For more information about the Certificate in Grant Writing, contact Dr. Keith Campbell (email@example.com), certificate coordinator.
 If you need more information about online learning, visit through the FHSU Virtual College.

 It is the responsibility of the student to inform the coordinator of the certificate program that he or she has completed the certificate requirements.
-Your certificate will not be awarded until you have completed the requirements and informed your coordinator of same.
+Your certificate will not be awarded until you have completed the requirements and informed your coordinator that you’ve done so.
 To ensure there is enough time to process your certificate, please inform your coordinator by the 21st day of the semester in which the certificate is to be awarded.